statamic/seo-pro/DOCUMENTATION.md

 > Values configured here will be saved into the `seo` array in the item's front-matter.

+### Assets

+If you wish to use assets in your meta, you can [publish the SEO Pro config](#publishing-config) and specify an asset container, as well as the glide preset to be used.

 ## File Usage

 For advanced devs, you may bypass the CP and configure your SEO settings through files.
 There are 3 sorts of values you may save.